On This Page

 How long can I keep items on reserve?

 Your instructors choose how long you can keep a course reserves item.
-Many items are restricted to in-library use only for no longer than three hours.
-Some items you may be able to check out for 24 hours, 48 hours, or one week.
+Many items are restricted to in-library use only for no longer than three hours to ensure that they are available to the greatest number of students.
+Some items you may be able to check out for 24 hours, 48 hours, one week, or the entire term.

 Can I scan my textbook to print and bring home?